-From 2017 electricity from renewable sources is promoted for large installations through feed-in premiums granted after successful participation in technology specific tenders.
-In December 2016, a pilot tender for PV only took place.
-On aggregate 40 MW was tendered at base rate bids varying from 79.97 to 104 \notin /MWh.
-Tenders are foreseen to be applied for administrating feed-in premiums as from 2017 onward for non-wind renewable generating plants as well as combined heat and power plants \geq 1 MW and windpower parks \geq 6 MW.
-Feed-in tariffs are applicable in specific cases only i.e. wind energy parks \leq 3 MW and other renewable power installations \leq 500 kW, which remain eligible for the applicable feed-in tariff.
+From 2017 electricity from renewable sources is promoted for large installations through (sliding) feed-in premiums granted after successful participation in technology specific tenders.
+Tenders are applied for administrating feed-in premiums as from 2017 onward for non-wind renewable generating plants as well as combined heat and power plants $\geq 1$ MW and windfarms $\geq 6$ MW.
+Feed-in tariffs as main support instrument were closed for large projects on 31 December 2015 with transitional provisions in place.
+Feed-in tariffs are applicable in specific cases only i.e. wind energy parks $\leq 3$ MW and other renewable power installations $\leq 500$ kW, which remain eligible for the applicable feed-in tariff.
+Moreover, so far a special feed-in tariff regime remains to be in place for rooftop PV installations up to $10 \text{ kW}p$ .
 Furthermore, autonomous generating installations using renewable energy sources (RES) are eligible for a net metering scheme, mainly for PV.
-For small wind power plants virtual net metering is allowed for certain cases.
-In addition, since July 2016 a tax regulation mechanism and a subsidy scheme are available under the new Development Law.
+Since July 2016 a tax regulation mechanism or alternatively a subsidy scheme is available under the new Development Law.

 Heating and cooling installations sector using renewable energy sources are supported by two tax relief mechanisms and by investment subsidies.
-The new Development Law that came into force in July 2016 foresees support for combined heat and power plants and renewable heating and cooling installations in the form of two types of tax credits or investment subsidies.
+The 2016 Development Law stipulates support for combined heat and power plants and renewable heating and cooling installations in the form of two types of tax credits or investment subsidies.
+A database of PV installers and RES professionals (including RES installers) was developed and updated by the Centre for Renewable Energy Sources (CRES).
+The introduction of new energy efficiency standards promotes, or even imposes the installation of RES in new buildings and in public buildings.
+Apart from that, incentives are offered for the installation of RES in existing buildings.
+In addition, Greece is supporting RD&D activities.